gzx0321/gzx0321.github.io/_pages/cv.md

 ## Education
 * Ph.D in Economics, Boston University, May 2026 (expected)
 * M.A. in Economic Policy, Boston University, Jan 2020
-* B.B.A. in Economic Science, The Chinese University of Hong Kong, Shenzhen, May 2018
+* B.B.A. in Economic Science (First Class Honor), The Chinese University of Hong Kong, Shenzhen, May 2018

 ## Research
 * The Macro Impact of Debt-Inflation Channel on Investment (Job Market Paper)